 Borrowings under the Revolving Line of Credit.
-We are party to a senior loan agreement with our bank for a \$90.0 million revolving line of credit with a maturity date of April 30, 2009.
+We are party to a senior loan agreement with our bank for a \$90.0 million revolving line of credit with a maturity date of April 30, 2010.
 Subject to the terms of the agreement, we may use borrowings under this line of credit for acquisition financing, working capital, general corporate purposes, letters of credit, and foreign exchanges contracts.
 The available line of credit is reduced, as necessary, to account for certain letters of credit outstanding.
 The \$90.0 million credit facility allows us to mitigate the potential liquidity risk, and to provide funding if required, in the event of conversion by the debenture holders.
-Funds available under the expanded facility will allow us to continue to classify up to \$90.0 million of our convertible debentures as long-term debt, rather than short-term, and will give us additional flexibility to meet our unforeseen financial requirements.
-There were no amounts outstanding under this line of credit as of February 16, 2007, and the line of credit then available was \$88.5 million, reduced for letters of credit outstanding.
+Funds available under the expanded facility will allow us to continue to classify up to \$90.0 million of our convertible debentures as long-term debt, rather than short-term, and will give us additional flexibility to meet any unforeseen financial requirements.
+There were no amounts outstanding under this line of credit as of February 15, 2008, and the line of credit then available was \$86.2 million, reduced for letters of credit outstanding.

 Borrowings under our credit facility bear interest, at our option, either at LIBOR plus an applicable margin or at the prime rate.
 Applicable margins range from 0.75% to 1.50%, depending on the ratio of our consolidated total debt to consolidated earnings before interest, taxes, depreciation and amortization, or EBITDA, for the preceding four fiscal quarters, subject to various adjustments stated in the senior loan agreement.
 These margins are adjusted both quarterly and each time we borrow under the credit facility.
 Interest is payable monthly.
 A commitment fee of 0.165% is payable on the unused portion of the credit facility.
-Borrowings under the credit facility are secured by 100% of the stock of certain of our U.S. subsidiaries and by 65% of the stock of certain of our foreign subsidiaries, amounting to net assets of approximately \$108.0 million as of February 16, 2007.
+Borrowings under the credit facility are secured by 100% of the stock of certain of our U.S. subsidiaries and by 65% of the stock of certain of our foreign subsidiaries, amounting to net assets of approximately \$87.5 million as of February 15, 2008.

 Debt Restrictions.
-Under our senior credit agreement, we must comply with various financial and non-financial covenants.
+Under our senior loan agreement, we must comply with various financial and non-financial covenants.
 The financial covenants require us to maintain a minimum consolidated working capital of \$25.0 million and require us to comply with a consolidated total debt to EBITDA ratio of not more than 3.5 to 1.0 and a consolidated senior debt to EBITDA ratio of not more than 2.0 to 1.0.
 Compliance with these financial covenants is tested on a fiscal quarterly basis.
 In March 2005, we amended the definition of "current liabilities" included in the working capital covenant of the senior credit agreement to exclude any convertible subordinated debt for which we have not been notified of the intention to convert.
-The non-financial covenants of the senior credit agreement prohibit us from paying dividends and place certain restrictions on our ability to incur additional indebtedness, repurchase our securities, engage in acquisitions or dispositions, and enter into business combinations.
+The non-financial covenants of the senior credit agreement place certain restrictions on our ability to incur additional indebtedness, engage in acquisitions or dispositions, and enter into business combinations.
 Any indebtedness outstanding under the senior credit facility may become immediately due and payable upon the occurrence of stated events of default, including our failure to pay principal, interest or fees or a violation of any financial covenant.
-During the third quarter of fiscal 2006, we obtained permission under our senior credit agreement to repurchase shares of our common stock.

-As of February 16, 2007, we were in compliance with our covenants under the senior credit agreement.
+As of February 15, 2008, we were in compliance with our covenants under the senior credit agreement.